 LED Implementation

-LED indicators for line side link and activity are implemented on the baseboard system.
 An OCP 3.0 NIC in the small form-factor may not have sufficient space for LED indication.
+Thus, the line side link and activity LED indicators are implemented on the baseboard system.
 The LED states are transmitted over the Scan Chain as defined in Section 4.5.3 when implementing cards with at least the Primary connector.

+At the time of this writing, the Scan Chain definition allows for up to one link and one activity LED per port.
+A total of up to 8 ports are supported in the Scan Chain.
+The bit stream defines the LEDs to be active low (ON).